Definite fillings of lens spaces: Embedding lens spaces in 4-manifolds

-Mimicking arguments that can be found in \cite{Aceto-Golla-Larson:2017-1}, we note that there is no spin 4-manifold that contains every lens space as a separating submanifold. \begin{prop} Suppose that $L(n,n-1)$ with $n\geq 1$ odd smoothly embeds in a closed spin 4-manifold $X$ as a separating submanifold.
-Then
+Mimicking arguments that can be found in \cite{Aceto-Golla-Larson:2017-1}, we note that there is no spin 4-manifold that contains every lens space as a separating submanifold. \begin{prop} If the lens space $L(n,n-1)$ with $n\geq 1$ odd smoothly embeds in a closed spin 4-manifold $X$ as a separating submanifold, then